ebanux/qrco-docs/docs/the_qr_link_creation/the_qr_link_creation.md

 ![image](https://user-images.githubusercontent.com/54523080/183554252-c215e9a0-54b7-4c86-aa52-071fc43656f3.png)

 Then you will need to enter some information according to the type of QR you want to create.
 For example, in the case of QR for linking to a website URL you just need to enter the URL.
-You can find the explanation about the data to be define for every type of QR code in the section [How to customize different types of QR codes](#How_to_customize_different_types_of_QR_codes)
+You can find the explanation about the data to be define for every type of QR code in the section [How to create different types of QR codes](#how-to-create-different-types-of-qr-codes)

 ![image](https://user-images.githubusercontent.com/54523080/183499151-32785554-3483-46a1-b0b7-e1194364c095.png)